Selling your house quickly

 While the commission you pay to sell your home is often the tipping point between one agent or another, take some time to explore each agent's marketing techniques.

-Do they market properties on all the major online portals, for instance, and do they have a strong list of potential buyers to pitch your property to?
+Do they market properties on the major online portals, for instance, and do they have a strong list of potential buyers to pitch your property to?

 Ask them about their experience in selling properties like yours in the area.
 A good agent will have a solid track record and know your area inside out.